luci-project/elfo/README.md

 Examples
 --------

-The `src` directory contains two example programs, which can be built using
+The `src` directory contains a few example programs, which can be built using

     make